 Could your school debate their way to the top?

 Since 2015, the RSPCA has held the event - Animal Welfare: The Great Debate with KS3 students from schools across England and Wales.
-We're currently planning next year's programme - to register your interest for the 2020 events, please email email@example.com
+We're currently planning next year's programme, which will be digitally based due to Covid-19.

 Whose Responsibility is Animal Welfare?

 11 to 14 year old students from schools across the country will debate special subjects, on the issues of animal welfare, which will be given to each participating school for them to research & prepare their debates in advance.
 Those schools who advance to the final will then debate the question 'Whose Responsibility is Animal Welfare?'; weighing up the various responsibilities of the different agencies involved - namely the governments in England and Wales, Local Government, RSPCA, vets, the police & the public.

 The Great Debate is a unique opportunity for pupils to develop their debating skills alongside learning about animal welfare topics as they compete against other schools to be awarded the winning place.

 Interested in taking part in this free event next year?
 Register your interest now!